johnnyshields/delayed_job/README.md

 end
 ```

 On error, the job is scheduled again in 5 seconds + N ** 4, where N is the number of attempts.
-You can define your own `reschedule_at` method to override this default behavior.
+You may define a `reschedule_at` instance method to override this default behavior.

 ```ruby
 NewsletterJob = Struct.new(:text, :emails) do